J-Jurza/Electricity-Demand-Forecasting/README.md

+# Electricity Demand Forecasting

+## Introduction

+## Methodology

 # Electricity Demand Forecasting with Machine Learning and Time-Series Analysis Methods

 ## Introduction

 Every day, electricity is consumed by individuals, households, and businesses around the world for a myriad of uses such as lighting, powering computers and machinery, heating, and cooling.
 More recently, electricity has also been crucial in refueling electric cars, supporting eco-friendlier commuting.
 However, alongside the vast consumption of electricity come significant challenges, particularly in accurately forecasting demand.
 Inaccurate forecasts can lead to excessive use of non-renewable energy sources and environmental harm or, conversely, underestimation can necessitate costly load shedding, potentially causing blackouts and outages.
 This report explores the application of machine learning models to accurately forecast electricity demand 30 minutes into the future, with the aim of mitigating these issues.

+This project undertakes the challenge of forecasting electricity demand in Queensland (QLD), Australia, with an emphasis on precision and reliability.
+Accurate demand forecasting is pivotal for infrastructure planning, market operations, and policy formulation.
+By analyzing energy consumption trends and employing advanced machine learning models, this project seeks to mitigate the risks associated with demand prediction inaccuracies, such as unnecessary energy production and the resultant environmental impacts.

+## Background and Significance

+Given Australia's growing energy demand (and changes in its patterns), this research leverages historical data and predictive modeling to forecast future requirements.
+The evolving landscape of energy generation, marked by a significant shift towards renewable sources, necessitates accurate forecasting models to balance supply and demand effectively.
+This project aims to contribute to the energy sector's decision-making processes, ensuring sustainable and efficient energy management.

 ## Project Status